 The Lido, Oakfield Place, Clifton, BS8 2BJ

-The King Street theatre has launched 17 brightly-coloured “beach hut” style cabins outside, inspired by the well-known bright houses of Totterdown and decorated with a touch of theatrical magic.
-Bristol Old Vic’s artists and stage carpenters have put their skills to good use by creating the perfect haven for post-lockdown socialising.
+The King Street theatre launched 17 brightly-coloured “beach hut” style cabins outside last summer, inspired by the well-known bright houses of Totterdown and decorated with a touch of theatrical magic.
+Bristol Old Vic’s artists and stage carpenters put their skills to good use by creating the perfect haven for post-lockdown socialising.
 Each hut seats six people and each one is themed around a production from the Bristol Old Vic’s 255-year history.

 Bristol Old Vic, King Street, BS1 4ED